ucbepic/data-agent-benchmark-study/README.md

 - **Understanding real-world failures** of current AI/data tools
 - **Building reliable solutions** based on practitioner feedback

-**Current Progress:** We have made progress on the first three categories (Single-Source Structured Analytics, Cross-Source Federation & Stitching, and Semantic/Unstructured → Structured) as seen in the query datasets in `src/`.
-However, we still want your contributions to improve these categories and expand into the remaining nine.
+**Current Progress:** We have made progress on several categories as seen in the query datasets in `src/`.
+However, we still want your contributions to improve these categories and expand into the remaining ones.

 **We're primarily seeking contributions on:**
 - **Real-world problems** you've encountered with AI/data tools